Cross-Modal Adapter for Vision-Language Retrieval: Introduction

 An elegant solution to the above-mentioned problems is Adapter~\cite{houlsby2019parameter}, which has achieved great success in natural language processing.
 For example, it attains comparable performance with fully fine-tuned methods by training only 3.6\% parameters.
-In the text-video retrieval task, there are \textit{two modalities} and each with a feature encoder.
-Thus, a straightforward way is to design adapters \textit{separately} for each encoder.
-However, this naive scheme forbids any \textit{early} cross-modal interaction, and may lead to a sub-optimal solution.
-Meanwhile, introducing the early cross-modal interaction inside the CLIP's encoders through adapters is non-trivial.
-Since it requires interactions between every pair of video and text query, this will change the computational complexity from $O(N)$ to $O(N^2)$ where $N$ is the number of text-video pairs.
-Such a computational cost is unaffordable in practical applications.
+In the vision-language retrieval task, there are \textit{two modalities} and each with a feature encoder.
+Thus, a straightforward way is to design adapters \textit{separately} for each encoder as shown in \cref{fig:1} (Left).
+However, this naive scheme forbids any \textit{encoder-level} cross-modal interaction, and leads to a sub-optimal solution.
+Meanwhile, introducing the explicit encoder-level cross-modal interaction inside pre-trained models' encoders through adapters for retrieval tasks is non-trivial.
+Since it requires interactions between every pair of visual candidate and text query, this will change the computational complexity from $O(N)$ to $O(N^2)$ where $N$ is the number of vision-language candidate pairs (\cref{fig:1} Middle).
+To be specific, when we aim to construct a vision-language retrieval system, the features of the visual candidates are typically computed offline without the presence of text and reused when different users provide retrieval queries.
+However, if it is now required for the visual features to interact with the text features, this implies that the features of the visual candidates cannot be extracted offline and must be extracted when the user provides the text.
+When conducting a retrieval on a vast database, this will substantially increase the computational load, which is untenable in practice.

 To address the above challenge, we propose a novel method named \textbf{\namelong{}}.
-The key idea is to enable early cross-modal interactions by sharing adapters' weights between two modalities rather than introducing explicit feature-level interactions.
-By adopting this weight-sharing mechanism, computational complexity can be kept as $O(N)$, since each video or text feature can be obtained independently.
-Furthermore, such a scheme allows an implicit cross-modal interaction, which will facilitate the re-alignment of CLIP's vision and language feature spaces for the text-video retrieval task.
+The key idea is to enable \textit{encoder-level} cross-modal interactions by sharing adapters' weights between two modalities rather than introducing explicit feature interactions (\cref{fig:1} Right).
+Such a scheme allows an implicit cross-modal interaction, which will facilitate the re-alignment of vision and language feature spaces for the cross-modal retrieval task.